-The Audit and Compliance Committee pre-approves all audit and non-audit services to be provided to the Bank's independent accounting firm.
+The Audit and Compliance Committee pre-approves all audit and non-audit services to be provided to the Bank by the Bank's independent accounting firm.
 All of the services related to the audit fees, audit-related fees, tax fees and all other fees described above were approved by the Audit and Compliance Committee.